phrafsanjani/phrafsanjani.github.io/index.md

 My primary research interest lies at the intersection of statistics and molecular biology, with a focus on developing and analyzing computational tools for omics data.
-I believe that helping improve people’s health and making a true difference through biological fields is a great purpose one can pursue.
-That is why I am interested to work in the biomedical field, as it allows me to combine my passion for molecular and cell biology with the opportunity to contribute to medical sciences.
+I am interested in analyzing transcriptomic data and quantification of RNA isoforms.

 ### Mathematical Statistics

-My research journey began with mathematical statistics, as I deeply value the theoretical underpinnings of data science.
+My research journey began with mathematical statistics, specifically hypothesis testing.
 Statistics provides the foundation for data analysis and therefore a lot of sciences, which has its roots in mathematics.
 I find it interesting that such an important field which deals with uncertainty was born out of mathematics, a stronghold of certainty!